Part One: Living Environment | Alzheimer’s and Memory Care

 In this installment of a three-part series, we’ll help with things you should look for in a living environment that will help your family member live well.

-First, take a sweeping look around the community and observe the residents.
-Does it look like they are engaged in elementary activities, or are they living full, enriched lives in an environment that encourages grown-up engagement?
+First, take a look around the community and observe the residents.
+Are the residents engaged in elementary activities, or are they living full, enriched lives in an environment that encourages grown-up engagement?
 Are they well-groomed and dressed neatly?
-They should be, most certainly.
+They should be.

-Along these same lines, a thoughtful approach to the space should include access to an outdoor space.
-You want to feel confident that your parent is safe, and also that they are free to move about with exposure to sunlight, plants, birds and other things that make them happy.
-You should get the sense that your family member will feel free and relaxed, rather than confined and anxious.
+You want to feel confident that your loved one is safe, and also that they are free to move about with exposure to sunlight, plants, birds and other things that make them happy.
+You want to feel confident that your loved one is safe, and also that they are free to move about with exposure to sunlight, plants, birds and other things that make them happy.
+You should get the sense that your loved one will feel free and relaxed, rather than confined and anxious.

 To this end, consider whether the staff greets and welcomes you with open smiles.
 That’s a pretty good indicator of a positive environment.
 If there is tension in the air, you can generally see it on staff members’ faces.